Table of Contents

-The University discourages travel to a destination under current U.S. Department of State travel warning.
-Careful review is required when rare exceptions are made to allow student travel to a destination under U.S. DOS warning.
-Student travel is not permitted under the auspices of the University when the U.S. Department of State recommends that U.S. citizens “defer non-essential travel” to a specific location.
-Any student planning to travel for University purposes, as well as any faculty or staff member planning to lead or travel with University students, to a country under U.S. DOS travel warning must obtain approval from the International Programs Travel Advisory Committee.
-Units wishing to promote a travel opportunity to students must obtain approval from the same committee prior to promotion.
-Units wishing to promote or administer international travel to a U.S. DOS travel warning destination should consider the financial implications of dedicating resources to an endeavor with a higher than average risk of untimely cancelation.
+The University discourages student travel to high-risk areas where U.S. DOS has given a Level 3 risk rating and advises “Reconsider travel.”
+Careful review is required when rare exceptions are made to allow student travel to a destination with a Level 3 risk rating from U.S. DOS.
+Any student planning to travel for University purposes, as well as any faculty or staff member planning to lead or travel with University students, to a country with a U.S. DOS high-risk designation of Level 3 must obtain approval from the International Programs Travel Advisory Committee.
+Units wishing to promote a travel opportunity to students in a Level 3 location must obtain approval from the same committee prior to promotion.
+Units wishing to promote or administer international travel to a location designated Level 3 by U.S. DOS should consider the financial implications of dedicating resources to an endeavor with a higher than average risk of untimely cancellation.
 Units may be asked to demonstrate a financial commitment to offset unrecoverable costs in the event that travel plans must be suspended due to health or safety concerns.

-In addition to U.S. DOS notifications and consultation, the Study Abroad Associate Director for Health, Safety and Security reviews other sources of information that inform University decision making about international travel advisability.
+In addition to U.S. DOS notifications and consultation, the International Programs Associate Director for Health, Safety and Security reviews other sources of information that inform University decision making about international travel advisability.
 Other sources of information include the CDC, the WHO, a private security partner, OSAC constituents operating in the travel destination, foreign authorities and contacts in the intended destination.
-Based on a review of additional sources and independent security analysis, the University may prohibit travel to a destination even if U.S. DOS has not issued a travel warning or is not recommending that U.S. citizens defer non-essential travel.
+Based on a review of additional sources and independent security analysis, the University may prohibit travel to a destination even if U.S. DOS has not assigned a Level 3 or Level 4 risk rating, or is not restricting the travel of U.S. Embassy personnel.

-The International Programs Travel Advisory Committee will review student travel currently in progress when a significant health or safety concern arises regarding that travel including new and renewed U.S. DOS travel warnings and alerts, travel warnings from the CDC or WHO, natural disasters, wars or other political disturbances, or other indicators of potential health or safety threats.
-The Committee will make decisions based solely on health, safety and security risks, with no consideration of the financial consequences to the administering unit in the decision making process.
+The International Programs Travel Advisory Committee will review student travel currently in progress when a significant health or safety concern arises regarding that travel, including new and renewed U.S. DOS travel advisories and alerts, advisories from the CDC or WHO, natural disasters, wars or other political disturbances, or other indicators of potential health or safety threats.
+The Committee will make decisions based solely on health, safety and security risks, with no consideration of the financial consequences to the administering unit in the decision-making process.
 The University, in its sole discretion, may withdraw approval for international travel at any time.

 Students and faculty/staff/units traveling with, sponsoring or promoting student programs abroad must keep the Associate Director for International Health, Safety and Security appraised of any changes to their address and contact information while abroad.
 Changes should be submitted as soon as possible to firstname.lastname@example.org at a minimum within 24 hours of any deviation from the original travel itinerary submitted to the same email account prior to departure.